 - Remember not to violate the intent specified by the Thesis Statement

-As you begin writing the essay, do remember that this is an assessment of not just your knowledge about the subject.
-The examiner is also assessing your command over the language, the clarity and consistency of your thoughts and your ability to persuasively communicate your views on the subject.
+As you begin writing the essay, do remember that this is an assessment of not just your knowledge about the subject, but also your command over the language, the clarity and consistency of your thoughts and your ability to persuasively communicate your views on the subject.